 - Frame shape – Love a good outdoor adventure?
 You’ll want to have sunglasses that are both functional and offer maximum protection.
 Wraparound frames are a good option because they hug your face and prevent the sun’s rays from coming in through the sides of your shades.

 - Prescription sunglasses – You can get polarized prescription lenses in your sunglasses so you can see your best all the time.

 - Lens color or tint – Polarized sunglass lenses come in a variety of colors, and some colors are better for certain activities.
 For example, yellow lenses are good for snow sports because they increase contrast in hazy, foggy, or low-light conditions.
 For outdoor precision sports such as golf, brown, amber and rose tints sharpen color and contrast on the fairway, making it easier to track golf balls.

 When should I wear polarized sunglasses?

-Polarized eyewear is also well-loved in the outdoor sports world, allowing athletes like cyclists, runners, rowers, golfers, and more to see their path with added clarity and protection.
+- For other outdoor sports – Polarized eyewear is also well-loved among outdoor sports enthusiasts, allowing athletes like cyclists, runners, rowers, golfers, and more to see their path with added clarity and protection.

 When should I not wear polarized lenses?

-We’re assuming that most people don’t wear their sunglasses inside, but it should be noted that polarized lenses often black out or severely reduce the visibility of liquid crystal display (LCD) screens.
-That includes your smartphone, tablet, laptop, and most other electronic screen-based devices.
+Sometimes, wearing polarized lenses can interfere with your visual clarity.
+For example, they often black out or greatly reduce the visibility of liquid crystal display screens.
+This includes your smartphone, tablet, laptop, ATMs, and many other types of digital screens.

 - Clearer vision